michaelrsweet/moauth/DOCUMENTATION.md

 - Basic Resource Server functionality with implicit and explicit ACLs
 - Customizable web interface

-mOAuth currently requires CUPS 2.2 or later for its HTTPS support.
+mOAuth currently requires libcups v3 for its HTTPS and JWT support.

-Copyright © 2017-2019 by Michael R Sweet.
+Copyright © 2017-2024 by Michael R Sweet.

 mOAuth is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
 See